 Algonkian Regional Park

 Located on the banks of the Potomac River in Sterling, Algonkian Regional Park features 838 acres of outdoor adventure with paved and natural surface hiking trails.
-The trails run through wooded areas and open fields and rises to cliffs with beautiful views of the Potomac.
+The trails run through wooded areas and open fields and expand into cliffs with beautiful views of the Potomac.
 There are 12 rustic winterized rental cabins within the park if you want to hang around for blazing sunsets or bright sunrises.
-Dogs on leashes most welcome.
+Dogs on leashes are most welcome.

 Where to Stop

 While in Sterling, get a taste of Loudoun farm life by stopping by the family-friendly Loudoun Heritage Farm Museum.
-Experience this interactive museum in many ways, from milking a life-like cow to immersing in the history of those who farmed the land.
-To keep the adrenaline going, take a few swings at The Ballpark Loudoun.
-Enjoy the all-American menu and quench your thirst with a local brew on tap.
+Experience this interactive museum in many ways, from milking a life-like cow to immersing yourself in the history of those who farmed the land.
+To keep the adrenaline going, step into the shoes of a blacksmith and enroll in metal forging classes at local blacksmithing facility, Lawless Forge.

 Ball’s Bluff Battlefield Regional Park